Parambrata-Das/Student-Mark-Manager-repo/README.md

 *   **Custom Struct Architecture:** Organizes variables (Roll, Name, Subject Marks Array, and Total) neatly inside a dedicated structure array.
 *   **Dynamic Data Insertion:** Prompts for the number of students and subjects sequentially during runtime execution.
-*   **Automatic Aggregation:** Computes the total score dynamically as subject marks are typed in.
+*   **Automatic Aggregation:** Computes the total score, grade, remarks and merit dynamically as subject marks are typed in.
 *   **Tabular Alignment:** Displays a formatted table utilizing left-aligned boundaries for high readability.
 *   **Easy Search:** Easily search any student by `Name` or `Roll number`.
 *   **Anytime Update:** Easily update any details any time.